gin66/FastAccelStepper/README.md

 ### Raspberry pi pico/pico 2

 Uses the pio module.
-Pico offers two pios and pico 2 offers three pios.
+Pico (rp2040) offers two pios and pico 2 (rp2350) offers three pios.
 Each pio contains four state machines and every state machine can drive one stepper.
-So in theory can allocate 12 steppers for pico 2, but allocation tests stop with 8 steppers.
+So in theory can allocate 8 steppers for pico and 12 steppers for pico 2, but allocation tests stop with 4 resp.
+8 steppers.
-TODO: To be investigated
+TODO: To be investigated.
+Perhaps arduino framework consumes a pio ?

 Integration with applications using pio: FastAccelStepper claims always a complete pio.
 This means all four state machines are not available for the app.
 The second pio will be claimed, when allocating a fifth stepper.
 The third - on pico 2, when allocating the nineth stepper.
 Unused state machines of a pio cannot be used, because FastAccelStepper's pio code needs 100% of the available program space (32 words - none left).